 - Thaatchaayini Kananatu PhD (School of Business)

-The Call for Papers can also be downloaded here.
+The Call for Papers can be downloaded here.

 This Conference is supported by the Global Asia in the 21st Century (GA21) multidisciplinary research platform at Monash University Malaysia.
 As such, the registration fees have been greatly subsidised to allow for greater participation.

-- Non-student registration fee (local and international): RM200
+- Non-student registration fee (local and international, outside Monash University Malaysia): RM200

 These links will assist you in making your travel plans, including visa matters, transportation from the airport to the hotel, sites to visit, and possible venues for accommodation.
 Rideshare services, such as Uber and Grab are very popular in Malaysia.
 More information will be added over the next few months.